Alignak-monitoring/alignak/doc/source/07_advanced/eventhandlers.rst

 Event handlers are optional system commands (scripts or executables) that are run whenever a host or service state change occurs.

-An obvious use for event handlers is the ability for Shinken to proactively fix problems before anyone is notified.
+An obvious use for event handlers is the ability for Alignak to proactively fix problems before anyone is notified.
 Some other uses for event handlers include:

   * Restarting a failed service
   * Entering a trouble ticket into a helpdesk system